gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-data-textures.md

 ```

 It turns out there's a kind of obscure setting in WebGL left
 over from when OpenGL was first created.
-Comptuers sometimes
+Computers sometimes
 go faster then data is a certain size.
 For example it can
 be faster to copy 2, 4, or 8 bytes at a time instead of 1 at a time.
 WebGL defaults to using 4 bytes at a time so it expects each